 A proceeds clause, though insufficient to determine the issue by itself, can provide evidence of an acceptance by the secured party of the possibility of a sub-sale, and potentially even evidence of consent by the secured party to a sub-sale.
 The key turning point appears to be where the secured party goes beyond claiming a mere right to the proceeds, and acknowledges that the collateral is inventory, the very purpose of which is to be resold.
-This was recognized early in the UCC's life, where the Court of Appeals of Maryland held that there was an implied authorization, because the goods were regarded as inventory, and the whole purpose of inventory is to be sold.
-164 Thus, in Finance America Commercial Corp v Econo Coach, 165 where a security agreement provided for a security interest in 'all of the Collateral and ... the proceeds thereof covering Inventory', it was held such a description meant the secured party contemplated a possible sub-sale.
+This was recognized early in the UCC's life, where the Court of Appeals of Maryland held that there was an implied authorization, because the goods were regarded as inventory, and the whole purpose of inventory is to be sold.164 Thus, in Finance America Commercial Corp v Econo Coach,165 where a security agreement provided for a security interest in 'all of the Collateral and ... the proceeds thereof covering Inventory', it was held that such a description meant the secured party contemplated a possible sub-sale.
 Furthermore, the secured party contemplated that his interest would continue into the proceeds.
-This provided sufficient evidence to demonstrate that the debtor's sale of the goods was authorized.
-166 The approach in the Econo case replicated that taken by the Court of Civil Appeals of Alabama in Frank Davis Buick AMC-Jeep v First Alabama Bank of Huntsville.167 There a failure to prohibit sub-sales combined with a requirement that the secured party be paid as soon as the goods covered by the security agreement are sold, meant that there was authorization by the secured party of sales of such goods.
-168 Requiring immediate repayment from the proceeds of the sub-sale crystallizes the purpose of the retention of title clause as being a means of securing repayment rather than being a mechanism for controlling the goods themselves.
-169 Thus 'a secured party with a security interest in the inventory of a retail seller may be assumed to have authorized the sale of inventory to purchasers'.
-170 Indeed, the US Bankruptcy Court for the Western District, Virginia, has gone as far as considering it to be 'axiomatic' that in sales of inventory the secured party authorizes such sales.
+This provided sufficient evidence to demonstrate that the debtor's sale of the goods was authorized.166 The approach in the Econo case replicated that taken by the Court of Civil Appeals of Alabama in Frank Davis Buick AMC-Jeep v First Alabama Bank of Huntsville.167 There a failure to prohibit sub-sales, combined with a requirement that the secured party be paid as soon as the goods covered by the security agreement were sold, meant that there was authorization by the secured party of sales of such goods.168 Requiring immediate repayment from the proceeds of the sub-sale crystallizes the purpose of the retention of title clause as being a means of securing repayment rather than being a mechanism for controlling the goods themselves.169 Thus 'a secured party with a security interest in the inventory of a retail seller may be assumed to have authorized the sale of inventory to purchasers'.170 Indeed, the US Bankruptcy Court for the Western District, Virginia, has gone as